| English

 I've found rounds on the battlefield that look as though they were rolled

-on a pencil or felt pen former.
+on a pencil or Sharpie pen former.
 These undersized tubes will fall out of

 your pouch when you are running or falling to the ground.
 The proper paper